 And quality > quantity when you’re working out (I’m talking about those sets and reps).
 There are also dumbbells ranging from 1lb all the way to ones that are adjustable to over 100lbs.
 Like the one below.

-Bands is a MUST-HAVE!
+Bands is a MUST-HAVE for your home gym!
 The bands you want are the ones that have 3 different types of resistance.
 This means that one is going to be relatively looser, the middle one is going to be semi-hard, and the last one is going to be the hardest resistance out of the three.

 There are other resistance bands that are long and hook up to your squat rack or wherever you can hook it up to.
 Then you can connect pieces like an ankle strap to perform kick-backs for glute activation.